marciogualtieri/risk_model_builder/risk_model_api/README.md

 We couldn't impose these contraints to the model using Django's [validators](https://docs.djangoproject.com/en/2.0/ref/validators/), given that ER models need to be built in steps:

-* Create a risk type, save it, get its primary key (which I now can use to add fields).
+* Create a risk type, save it, get its primary key (which now can used to add fields).
-* Add a field to risk, save it, get its primary key (which I now can use to add choices).
+* Add a field to risk, save it, get its primary key (which now can used to add choices).
 * Add a choice to field, save it.
 * Add another choice to field, save it.